Troppydash/the-deviation-tutorial/pages/page12.md

 If you want more challenges or even projects, here are some:

 ### Challenges
 1. [The Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) is a beautiful image from mathematics.
-Make a program in Devia that draws the set - use `.` and ` ` to represent fill and empty coordinates.
+Make a program in Devia that draws the set - use dots and spaces to represent fill and empty coordinates.
 2. An online game revolves around finding English words by a substring.
 Write a program to cheat this process by letting the computer do it.
 3. This website is created using Devia in browser.
 Try this yourselves and make some interesting websites!